nomayor/Yamal/README.md

 The PHP files are found in the branch: PHP-Programs.

-Let me make it 100% that I am *Not* a programmer.
+Let me make it 100% clear that I am *Not* a programmer.
 So do not feel bad if you laugh at my "code".